ace19-dev/mvcnn-tf/README.md

 ## Quick Start
 - prepare multi-view image
-- execute train.py
+- train.py

 ## Evaluation
 - eval.py

 ## Retrieval
+- deep metric learning
+- extract feature by train.py
-- prepare retrieval sources using by create_modelnet_tf_record.py
+- prepare query/gallery sources
-- load retrieval target

-## Done
-- retrieve module: nearest neighbor queries
-    - Euclidean distance
+- retrieve.py
-    - deep cosine metric learning: <U>learn a feature representation</U>

 ## TODO
+-

 ## Notice
 - The network architecture used in our experiments is relatively shallow to allow for fast training and inference.